su-mangale/fluxcd/README.md

 ## Notes
 - All application and infrastructure manifests are grouped by component under `apps/base/` and `infrastructure/base/`.
-- Overlays for production and staging allow for environment-specific configuration and patches.
+- Overlays for production allow for environment-specific configuration and patches.
-- Only Kustomization manifests should exist in `clusters/production` and `clusters/staging`.
+- Only Kustomization manifests should exist in `clusters/production`.
 - Secrets (e.g., GitHub PAT) should be managed securely and never committed to the repo.

 For more details, see the comments in each directory and manifest.